Reign-712/Rane-MKII-djay/README.md

 - Mapped beat jump to Parameter Left (16 beats backwards)and Parameter Right to (16 beats forwards)
 - Mapped both key locks to “Add to queue”

 Note that Stems are processed through the djay, so uses the FX found in djay and has nothing to do with the HW/SW found in the mixer section of the board.
 Therefore, changes to 3 and 4 above must be done in the software.
-Image in zip.